AbdallahMostafaIbrahim/zeek-clickhouse/README.md

 @load policy/tuning/json-logs.zeek
 ```
 ## Fluent Bit Configuration
 Copy and paste the content of `fluent-bit` folder to `/etc/fluent-bit` and restart the service.
-Make sure the path to the logs is correct and the clickhouse server configuration is setup correctly in the files.
+Make sure the path to the logs is correct and the clickhouse server configuration is setup correctly in the files, as well as the `script.lua`.